pmbanka/conventional-conversations/content/_index.md

 - *label* - This is a single label that signifies what kind of comment is being left.
 - *subject* - This is the main message of the comment.
-- *decorations (optional)* - These are extra decorating labels for the comment, comma-separated.
+- *decorations (optional)* - These are extra decorating labels for the comment.
+They are surrounded by parentheses and comma-separated.
 - *discussion (optional)* - This contains supporting statements, context, reasoning, and anything else to help communicate the "why" and "next steps" for resolving the comment.

 For example: